 35. All podium shots (pictures) shall be taken while wearing one’s team kit and appropriately matching casual euro shoes (such as Pumas).
 Socks shall remain within the guidelines above.
 One is expected to display an appropriate degree of bulge while receiving kisses/trophies.
 The bulge may vary according to the outlandishness/impracticality of the victory prize (e.g. livestock and/or enormous cheese wheels).

 36. All pre- and post-race activity SHALL be conducted under a gazebo (this includes massages, interviews, seductions, and looking fantastic) leaving one in reasonable distance of the Euro-sun to top up ones enviable tan lines and pose for photos.

 37. Post-race, one shall be tied to one’s mobile phone, receiving endless calls from:

 ii.
-Important ad executives concerning modeling contracts.
-This shall be done under the protection of the post race gazebo.
+Important ad executives concerning modelling contracts.
+This shall be done under the protection of the post-race gazebo.

 38. Team bikes will be built up so that they violate the UCI weight limit in order that weights might be attached to the frame to demonstrate its superiority and lightness.

 39. Motivational music during training shall consist of late 90s trance or progressive house, hereby known as ‘euro beats.’
 NO EXCEPTIONS.

 40. Water Bottles shall be referred to solely as “Bidons” and shall have a volume NOT EXCEEDING 500ml.
 Bidons shall always match team/kit colours.
 It is NOT ACCEPTABLE in ANY CIRCUMSTANCE to leave ones bidons on the bike for more than ten (10) minutes post-ride OR while transporting bikes via bike rack.

 41. Naked black ALL CARBON water bottle cages (manufactured by ELITE CAGES) shall be used on ALL BIKES.
 Exceptions include: